 - 1 Problem fades for a time but comes back growing stronger. - 2 The problem seems unaffected but the characters are actually making progress.
-The skill to fix remains the same. - 3 Problem is partly fixed but the skill required to fix the problem is now different. - 4 The problem appears to be fixed but has only moved to a new location. - 5 The symptoms become less pronounced but the danger continues to mount. - 6 The last fix attempted takes off double SP but a specific tool (wrench, welder, microscope) is now needed to continue attacking the problem.
+The skill to fix remains the same. - 3 Problem is partly fixed but the skill required to fix the problem is now different. - 4 The problem appears to be fixed but has only moved to a new location.
+Int roll required to find it. - 5 The symptoms become less pronounced but the danger continues to mount.
+The skill used is no longer effective. - 6 The last fix attempted takes off double CP but The next attempt will require a character to get at least two Fractional Successes to reduce any Challenge Points.
+Tools may be used to get these two successes.